 Third-party testing and audits of Session

 Session now uses its onion routing network.
 Last year they commissioned a security audit of the Session Desktop, Android and iOS apps by Quarkslab.
 That audit is now complete and provides good news for Session and its users.
 The audit report concludes in part with the following:

 Oxen Session really improves Signal privacy and resilience by using an overlay network to the existent end-to-end encryption instant messaging solution.
 The onion-routing mechanisms make use of Oxen’s Snodes to store and exchange messages, however, there are some other centralized standard web services that are still used through the overlay network (for the push service and to deliver attachments files).
 All major concerns have quickly been fixed.Quarkslab Oxen Session Audit, Technical Report

 Session is now suitable for use in cases where proven and independently verified security is a prerequisite.

 For this update of the Session review, I installed the Android app, along with the Windows desktop client.

 Session Android app

 Launching Session highlighted one of the key differences between it and Signal: no need to enter a phone number or email address.
-Instead, Session gives you the opportunity to create an account by generating a Session ID, or of signing in to an existing account (by entering an existing Session ID).
+Instead, Session gives you the opportunity to create an account by generating a Session ID, or by signing in to an existing account (by entering an existing Session ID).

 A Session ID is a unique address people can use to contact you on Session.
-As Session explains, the reason using a Session ID is better than using a phone number of email address is, “Your Session ID is totally private, anonymous, and has no connection to your real identity.”
+As Session explains, the reason using a Session ID is better than using a phone number or email address is, “Your Session ID is totally private, anonymous, and has no connection to your real identity.”
 Signal and other messaging apps that identify you with a phone number cannot give you this anonymity.